 Professional DIY Frames for bass traps and acoustic panels

 Each frame is precisely machine-made at GIK’s factory in Atlanta using quality MDF.
-We incorporate a unique vented design that provides better sound absorption by allowing more sound energy to pass through the frame and into the absorptive material.
-Frame corners have pre-drilled countersunk pilot holes and come with the appropriate lumber screw.
+We incorporate a unique vented design that provides better sound absorption by allowing more sound energy to pass through the sides of the frame and into the absorptive material.
+We recommend drilling pilot holes to accommodate the accompanying lumber screws.
 We also include pre-cut pieces for corners to support the absorptive material and hold it in place.
 Our DIY frames are a cost effective solution that can be assembled in minutes!

 Assembled, the 4″ Frame will be 24″ x 48″ (outside dimensions).
 Fiberboard insulation may need to be trimmed to fit inside frame.

 To build your own acoustic panels using these frames: